openstax/corgi/tests/performance/README.md

 * Missing optimized Docker or Vagrant VM

 This load tests on your local machine are very simple for development purposes.
-To run a more demanding "smoke" tests 🔥 this load tests need to be run inside an optimized Vagrant VM or Docker with optimized internal network settings and DNS caching (to not load test the DNS query).
+To run a more demanding "smoke" test 🔥 this load tests need to be run inside an optimized Vagrant VM or Docker with optimized internal network settings and DNS caching (to not load test the DNS query).